Kokilapriya: Structure and Lakshana

 As it is a melakarta rāgam, by definition it is a sampoorna rāgam (has all seven notes in ascending and descending scale).
 It is the shuddha madhyamam equivalent of Suvarnangi, which is the 47th melakarta.

 Asampurna Melakarta

 Kokilāravam is the 11th Melakarta in the original list compiled by Venkatamakhin.
 The notes used in the scale are the same, but the scales are vakra (zig-zag in phrases of the scale).
 It is an shadava-sampurna raga (6 notes in ascending scale, while full 7 are used in descending scale).

-Janya rāgams

-Kokilapriya has a few minor janya rāgams (derived scales) associated with it.
-See List of janya rāgams for full list of rāgams associated with this scale.

-Compositions

-Here are a few common compositions sung in concerts, set to Kokilapriya.